cellajs/permission-manager/README.md

 - [License](#License)

 ## Description
 The permission-manager is a tool designed to facilitate Role-Based Access Control (RBAC) and Attribute-Based Access Control (ABAC) permissions within a hierarchical application structure.

+This first release is primarily integrated with [cella.js](https://cellajs.com/about) and will be utilized for [Shareworks applications](https://www.shareworks.nl/).

 ## Installation
 1. Step 1